The Ultimate 4 Days in Lake Como Itinerary

 The one aspect everyone finds the most impressive is the creative frescos lined along the walls – trust me, you’ll be left speechless when you see them!

-You can enter the church for free, and it’s open every day from 8:30 am to 7 pm, but if you want to visit on Saturday or Sunday, make note of the mass times.
+You can enter the church for free and it’s open every day, but if you want to visit on Saturday or Sunday, make note of the mass times.

 Climb up to Castello Di Vezio